pegasus-isi/pegasus/doc/sphinx/execution-environments.rst

         # The requirements expression allows you to limit where your jobs go
         requirements: (Target.FileSystemDomain != &quot;yggdrasil.isi.edu&quot;)

-        # The following two profiles forces HTCondor to always transfer files.
+        # The following two profiles force HTCondor to always transfer files.
         # This has to be used if the pool does not have a shared filesystem.
+        # By default Pegasus enables these
         should_transfer_files: 'YES'
-        when_to_transfer_files: ON_EXIT
+        when_to_transfer_output: ON_EXIT

 Glideins
 --------